Is there ever a bad time for Corporate Massage? We have to admit there might just be!

-And it’s all done with the best of intentions.
+Yet it’s all done with the best of intentions.

 They truly wish to do something lovely for their people.
-They want them to know their hard yards done are recognised and being rewarded.
+They want them to know their hard yards done are being recognised and rewarded.
 And this is the archetypical purpose for the use of Corporate Massage.

-Great things happen when you include your people in your decision to have corporate massage in your workplace.
+Great things happen when you include your people in your decision to have Corporate Massage in your workplace.